-- If you became a tenant before 1 April 2012 when you die your tenancy can pass to your husband, wife or civil partner if they were living with you at the time of you death.
-If you do not have a husband, wife or civil partner your tenancy can pass on to another member of your family who has been living with you for 12 months before your death. - If you became a tenant after 1 April 2012 your tenancy can only pass to your husband, wife, civil partner, or a person who lives with you as if they were a husband wife or civil partner if they were living with you at the time of your death. - c If you have a joint tenancy and one of you dies, the tenancy will pass to the other joint tenant and this will count as a legal succession. - d.
-If your tenancy passed to you when the previous tenant died, no one else has the right to take over your tenancy. - e.
-If a person who has been living with you does not have the legal right to succeed to your tenancy we may use our discretion to allow a new flexible tenancy to be granted in the circumstances set out in our Housing Allocation Scheme.
+- a If you became a tenant before 1 April 2012 when you die your tenancy will pass to your husband, wife or civil partner if they were living with you at the time of you death.
+If you do not have a husband, wife or civil partner when you die, your tenancy can pass on to another member of your family who has been living with you for at least 12 months before your death.
+Family members includes your partner, parent, grandparent, child, grandchild, brother, sister, uncle, aunt, nephew or niece.
+But does not include foster children. - b If you became a tenant after 1 April 2012, your tenancy can only pass to your husband, wife, civil partner, or a person who lives with you as if they were a husband, wife or civil partner if they were living with you at your home at the time of your death. - c If you have a joint tenancy and one of you dies, the tenancy will pass to the other joint tenant and this will count as a statutory succession.

+d.
+If your tenancy passed to you when the previous tenant died, no one else has the right to succeed or take over your tenancy.

+If a person who has been living with you does not have the statutory right to succeed to your tenancy we may use our discretion to allow a new Secure Flexible tenancy to be granted only in the circumstances set out in our Housing Allocation Scheme.

-8 Transferring your tenancy
+9 Transferring your tenancy